torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 ........................

 This is the absolute lowest performance level of the processor.
-Selecting a performance level lower than the lowest nonlinear performance level may cause an efficiency penalty but should reduce the instantaneous power consumption of the processor.
+Selecting a performance level lower than the lowest analnlinear performance level may cause an efficiency penalty but should reduce the instantaneous power consumption of the processor.